 A cornerstone of the American concept of ownership of real property is that the owner of a property has exclusive right to use that property as he or she desires, at least so far as use does not result in harm to another or run afoul of statutory law or administrative regulations.
-It is therefore a shock for many property owners to learn that there are provisions of law in every state that allow someone else to effectively take control of at least a part of their property for their own use.
+It is therefore a shock for many property owners to learn that there are provisions of the law in every state that allow someone else to effectively take control of at least a part of their property for their own use.
 This is known variously as “squatter’s rights” or, more formally, as “adverse possession.”

 Adverse possession is the legal doctrine that was developed during the American colonial and post-revolutionary periods regarding ownership of land in an era when there was much more land available to be developed than there were people available to do that developing.
-If there was no clear ownership of a parcel of land, the person who converted land from its “wild” state to something “productive” was considered to be its rightful owner after a set period of time.
+If there was no clear ownership of a parcel of land, the person who converted the land from its “wild” state to something “productive” was considered to be its rightful owner after a set period of time.

 In our current era, the right to land by adverse possession is governed by the statutory (“on the books”) law of the state in which the land is located.
-Since anyone making a future claim by right of adverse possession must have been a trespasser at one time, there must be some set of principles that separate a potential adverse possessor from a from a “habitual” or “continuous” trespasser.
+Since anyone making a future claim by right of adverse possession must have been a trespasser at one time, there must be some set of principles that separate a potential adverse possessor a from a “habitual” or “continuous” trespasser.
 These principles are:

 - Principle of Hostile Claim